...

 If these three conditions are in place you are common law married in Texas.
 There is no marriage ceremony, exchanging of vows, or any other formality that needs to be in place for a common law marriage.
 All you need to do to be in a common-law marriage is to fulfill these three conditions concurrently.
 In Texas, a common law marriage is treated the same as a ceremonial marriage.

 If you are in a common law marriage, you cannot claim ignorance of your marital status.
-Two requirements of a common law marriage are publicly holding yourselves out as married and mutually agreeing to be married.
+Two requirements for a common-law marriage are that both partners publicly present themselves as married and mutually agree to the marriage.
 The word “marriage” is a key part of both of those conditions.
 Marriage is not only an important relationship when you are raising children and building a family but also for estate planning.

 Common law marriage and estate planning

-If you live with a significant other and pass away without a will, estate planning and end-of-life arrangements can present definitive challenges.
-In Texas, the law does not permit a girlfriend or boyfriend to inherit property under any circumstances, regardless of the length of the relationship.
-According to the Texas Estates Code, property would typically pass to children, parents, or other immediate family members if they can be located; otherwise, distant relatives may inherit.
+If you live with a significant other and pass away without a will, estate planning and end-of-life arrangements can be challenging.
+In Texas, the law does not permit a girlfriend or boyfriend to inherit property under any circumstances, regardless of how long the relationship lasted.
+According to the Texas Estates Code, property typically passes to children, parents, or other immediate family members if they can be located.
+Otherwise, distant relatives may inherit.
 This legal framework does not include provisions for long-term girlfriends or boyfriends.

 This underscores the importance for cohabitating couples to consider estate planning measures.
-Creating a will ensures that your partner is protected, allowing you to designate them as a beneficiary.
-Even in a common-law marriage, where no formal ceremony has taken place, partners are treated similarly to legally married couples under Texas law.
+Creating a will ensures that you protect your partner by designating them as a beneficiary.
+Even in a common-law marriage, where no formal ceremony has taken place, Texas law treats partners similarly to legally married couples.
 This ensures that inheritance rights are secure, providing peace of mind in planning for the future.
 For tailored guidance on estate planning and common-law marriage issues, consult with the experienced attorneys at the Law Office of Bryan Fagan.

 Estate planning requires you to be intentional

 Crafting an estate plan that truly reflects your unique circumstances can be challenging yet crucial.
-The purpose of estate planning is not just to safeguard your own interests but primarily to protect your loved ones after you’re gone.
-Your legacy hinges on how well you provide for those you care about.
+The purpose of estate planning is not just to safeguard your own interests.
+It primarily aims to protect your loved ones after you’re gone.
+Your legacy depends on how well you provide for those you care about.
 In Texas, where common-law marriages are recognized, this adds a layer of complexity and opportunity.
 Texas law acknowledges both common-law marriages and adheres to community property principles in marital asset division.
 This means that a common-law spouse can assert a claim to a fair share of your income or property in cases of death or divorce.

 What to do if your common-law spouse passes away